98% of 3PLs believe they have successful relationships with their customers — and 90% of customers agree with that sentiment.

 Intent data goes a step further than firmographics.
 It helps you find potential customers who are actively looking for solutions you offer.
 These are accounts likely to buy soon.

-People who are interested in 3PL services might not be raising their hands to start a conversation.
+Companies that are interested in 3PL services might not be trying to start a conversation.
 They are, however, performing research you can capture to reveal their interest in 3PL services.

-These insights are critical for building a strong relationship with a prospect from day one.
-When you know the exact topics and services a buyer is interested in, you can tailor your outreach to them.
+These insights are critical for building a strong relationship with an account from day one.
+When you know the exact topics and services an account is interested in, you can tailor your outreach to them.

-Suddenly, you’re able to deliver a personalized experience for your buyers without hounding them before they’re ready to talk.
+Suddenly, you’re able to deliver a personalized experience for your potential accounts without hounding them before they’re ready to talk.
 You can tailor your advertising, custom web pages, and emails to their actual interests instead of guessing.

 How to Nurture a Relationship Through the Buying Journey

-Once you’ve identified buyers that are in-market for 3PL services, ABM helps you nurture your relationship throughout the entire journey.
+Once you’ve identified companies that are in-market for 3PL services, ABM helps you nurture your relationship throughout the entire journey.

-When you identify buyers early in their research process and understand their research activities, you know when they’re ready for different types of engagement.
+When you identify companies early in their research process and understand their research activities, you know when they’re ready for different types of engagement.

 For sellers that aren’t leveraging ABM technology, outreach is going to be asynchronous with a buyer’s needs.
 They might push for deeper engagement when the buyer just wants basic information about problems and common solutions.
 Or worse, they’ll wait too long to reach out, and they’ll lose the deal by forfeit.

-But if you have intent data insights, you can deliver buyers the content and experiences they want at the exact time they want them.
+But if you have intent data insights, you can deliver potential accounts the content and experiences they want at the exact time they want them.

 How ABM Helps Keep Your Customers Happy